singnet/time-series-anomaly-discovery/README.md

 ## Publishing

-To publish this service call the following.
+To publish variants of this service, call the following.

 ```
 ./setup.sh -p